STREGAsGate/Direct3D12/README.md

-# Direct3D12
+# Direct3D12 for Swift

-Exposes Direct X 12's low level interface to Swift.
+This package exposes the Direct X 12 low level API to Swift.

 This package is under heavy development.
 Feedback is welcome.

-The package is partitioned to mirror the orignal API locations and naming.
+Source files are partitioned and named to mirror the orignal API locations and naming.
 This makes everything easier to locate based on the offical documentation.

 Notes:
-* being written by hand, may contain typos or copy/paste errors.
+* Being written by hand, may contain typos or copy/paste errors.
-* this package will not include the "DirectX 11 on DirectX 12" APIs.
+* Will not include the "DirectX 11 on DirectX 12" APIs.
-* this package will skip the implimentation of offically deprecated API.
+* Will not include any offically deprecated, redundant or "not intended for use" API.

-There's a trello board [here](https://trello.com/b/tQoyHBVv/swift-direct3d-12) if you want to follow along.
+There's a Trello board [here](https://trello.com/b/tQoyHBVv/swift-direct3d-12) if you want to follow along.